 Educational Bat Tours

-In the Monteverde cloud forest in the Sarapiquí region, visitors will learn about the diversity and abundance of bats (there are more than 116 species of bats) in Costa Rica.
+In the Monteverde cloud forest in the Sarapiquí region, visitors will learn about the diversity and abundance of bats (there are more than 116 species) in Costa Rica.
 Learn about the bat’s natural history, classification, adaptations, reproduction, threats, and more.
-Travellers will leave the tour with a greater understanding of bat conservation’s importance and their ecological benefits through interactive and educational tours led by highly trained and experienced guides.
+Travellers will leave the tour with a greater understanding of bat conservation’s importance and ecological benefits through interactive and educational tours led by highly trained and experienced guides.

 Read the article: A Daring Date with the Bats of Austin Texas

-If you travel off season, from late April through November, you will find everything is a lot less expensive and less crowded.
+If you travel off-season, from late April through November, everything is much less expensive and less crowded.
 Avoid the winter months when the tourists and prices double.
-Enjoy your meals at “Sodas” which are small family run restaurants that specialise in good, inexpensive food at just around 1,065 CRC.
+Enjoy your meals at “Sodas,” small family-run restaurants that specialize in good, inexpensive food at just around 1,065 CRC.
 Rent a tent and enjoy camping at many places near the resorts and hostels.
-Camping is an ideal way to keep the costs of food and lodging down.
+Camping is an ideal way to keep food and lodging costs down.

 Check out these tours: